henriqueblobato/instapy-bot/README.md

-# 🐍 Python Application with Docker 🐳
+# 🐍 InstaPy with Docker 🐳

 This application is a simplistic Python-powered program, elegantly running within an efficient Docker container.